August 2009

 from gigging, or the embarrassing delusion of recapturing a lost

-youthful dream of local rock stardom, which is a disease that seems to
+youthful dream of local rock stardom.
+That disease afflicts

 like each hit recording, as if those songs could never be played in

-other way, even though a small amateur group just doesn't have the same
+any other way.
+A small amateur group just doesn't have the

 For the fall, I considered